MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-minimize-storage.md

 > - Scalar quantization
 > - Reduced storage by opting out of vectors in search results

 This tutorial reprises the search index created by the [indexing pipeline](tutorial-rag-build-solution-pipeline.md).
 All of these updates affect the existing content, requiring you to rerun the indexer.
-However, instead of deleting the search index, you create a second one so that you can compare reductions in vector index size after each incremental update.
+However, instead of deleting the search index, you create a second one so that you can compare reductions in vector index size after adding the new capabilities.

-Used together, these techniques can reduce vector storage by about half.
+Altogether, the techniques illustrated in this tutorial can reduce vector storage by about half.

 The following screenshot compares the [first index](tutorial-rag-build-solution-pipeline.md) from a previous tutorial to the index built in this one.